nicklockwood/Euclid/README.md

 A `Rotation` represents an orientation or rotation in 3D space.
 Internally, `Rotation` is stored as a 3x3 matrix, but that's an implementation detail that may change in future. `Rotation`s can be converted to and from an axis vector and angle, or a set of 3 Euler angles (pitch, yaw and roll).

+## Quaternion

+A `Quaternion` is an alternative, more compact way to represent an orientation or rotation in 3D space. `Quaternions`s can be converted to and from an axis vector and angle, or a set of 3 Euler angles (pitch, yaw and roll), as well as to and from a `Rotation` matrix.

 ## Transform

 A `Transform` combines a `Rotation` with a pair of `Vector`s defining the position and scale.